steffenschwalm/eu-business-wallet/README.md

 - SEPA Direct Debit Mandates
 - Attestation of Financial Data and Statements
 - Financial Data Access
+- Execution MICAR Regulation

 #### Use Cases related to Industry

 - Data Exchange and Dataspaces
-- Digital Product Passport
+- Digital Product Passport and evidence for Supply Chain
 - Digital Twins and Industrial Asset Management
 - Supply Chain Management and Trade Transparency
 - Registration in the European Product Registry for Energy Labelling
 - Fulfilling the obligations of the Data Act
 - Secure Processing Environments according to the Data Governance Act
 - Reporting of Environmental Data from Industrial Installations
 - Attestations for Accreditation, Certificates and Conformity Assessment
+- Data Sharing acc.
+Data Act

 #### Use Cases related to Logistics